-Notwithstanding the filing of the above contestations, the Customs office withheld an amount of $\[\in \]$ 54 million (full payment plus surcharges) of established VAT refunds (Note 14), an action against which the Company filed two Contestations before the Administrative Courts of Athens and Piraeus.
+Notwithstanding the filing of the above contestations, the Customs office withheld an amount of $\in$ 54 million (full payment plus surcharges) of established VAT refunds (Note 14), an action against which the Company filed two Contestations before the Administrative Courts of Athens and Piraeus.
 The Administrative Court of Athens ruled that the withholding effected by the Tax Office was unlawful.
-The appeal against the Customs Act No 935/2008 amounting at $\[\in \]$ 3.5 million, was heard at first instance, was dismissed and the Company has appealed to the Supreme Administrative Court against the decision, the hearing is set for 9/6/2021.
-In November 2020 the hearing of the Customs Act No 989/2008, amounting at $\[\in \]$ 35.7 million, took place before the Administrative Court of Piraeus, the relevant decision is pending.
+The appeal against the Customs Act No 935/2008 amounting at $\in$ 3.5 million, was heard at first instance, was dismissed and the Company has appealed to the Supreme Administrative Court against the decision, the hearing was set for 9 June 2021 and is postponed to 15 December 2021.
+In November 2020 the hearing of the Customs Act No 989/2008, amounting at $\in$ 35.7 million, took place before the Administrative Court of Piraeus, the relevant decision is pending.